jessemonroy650/Plugin-JToast-UI/README.md

 Accepts a JSON with the following parameters:

 - `id` - element `id` of the &lt;div&gt; you are using
-- `timeout` - the amount of time to display the notification (in milliseconds)
+- `timeout` - the amount of time to display the notification (in milliseconds) before fading out.

 ### `toggle()` ###
 NO parameters.